Homeworld: Legacy

 Homeworld inspired a series of real-time strategy games in the same universe, beginning in September 2000 when Sierra Studios released a stand-alone expansion by Barking Dog Studios, Homeworld: Cataclysm.
 Taking place 15 years after the events of Homeworld, the story centers on Kiith Somtaaw—a Hiigaran clan—and its struggles to protect Hiigara from a parasitic entity known as the Beast.
 A full sequel, Homeworld 2, was developed by Relic Entertainment and released by Sierra in late 2003.
 The game, set a century after the original Homeworld, pits the Hiigarans against a powerful, nomadic raider race called the Vaygr.
 A fourth game in the series, Homeworld: Deserts of Kharak, was developed by Blackbird Interactive and published by Gearbox Software in 2016.
 A prequel to the series, it is set on the planet of Kharak instead of in space, and features a war between Kushan clans during the discovery of the buried spaceship from Homeworld.
-Gearbox announced the fifth game in the series, Homeworld 3, on August 30, 2019; the game, developed by Blackbird, was partially crowdfunded through Fig, and is slated for a 2023 release.
+Gearbox announced the fifth game in the series, Homeworld 3, on August 30, 2019.
+Developed by Blackbird, it was partially crowdfunded through Fig, and was released on May 13, 2024.
 Additionally, in 2003 Relic released the source code for Homeworld under license to members of the Relic Developer Network.
 The source code became the base of several source ports to alternative platforms, such as Linux.
-Several spinoff games have additionally been created in the Homeworld series, including a pinball table DLC for Pinball FX by Zen Studios in August 2022, a tabletop role-playing game named Homeworld Revelations by Modiphus Games in September 2022, and Homeworld Mobile, a free-to-play massively multiplayer online real-time strategy game for iOS and Android by Stratosphere Games in October 2022.
+Several spinoff games have additionally been created in the Homeworld series, including a pinball table DLC for Pinball FX by Zen Studios in August 2022, a tabletop role-playing game named Homeworld Revelations by Modiphius Entertainment in September 2022, and Homeworld Mobile, a free-to-play massively multiplayer online real-time strategy game for iOS and Android by Stratosphere Games in October 2022.